jhoooooo/tuna/index.md

 7. You can change stuffs here and there is some explanation on what it does along side each settings.
 8. Ensure settings such as `tuna_server_port` & `tuna_refresh_rate` are the same as your tuna setting on OBS.
-9. You can also directly change other code there including the css, html and javascript directly.
+9. You can also directly change other code there including the css, html and javascript directly if you need more customization.
+10. Don't forget to refresh the browser source on OBS if you made any changes to the html file.
-10. If you need more help in general or to customize the widget, you can reach out at #help channel.
+11. If you need more help in general or to customize the widget, you can reach out at #help channel on discord.

 # Terms